open-telemetry/oteps/text/0156-columnar-encoding.md

 // Represents a batch of OTLP Arrow entities. message OtlpArrowPayload {
+  // [mandatory] A unique id assigned to a sub-stream of the batch sharing the same schema, and dictionaries. string sub_stream_id = 1;

   // [mandatory] Type of the OTLP Arrow payload.
-  OtlpArrowPayloadType type = 1;
+  OtlpArrowPayloadType type = 2;

-  // [mandatory for the first message] Serialized Arrow Schema in IPC stream format representing the batch of events
-  // stored in record_batch.
-The definition of this schema follows a set of naming conventions and defines a set of
-  // mandatory and optional fields.
-  //
-  // For a description of the Arrow IPC format see: https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc bytes schema = 2;

   // [optional] Serialized Arrow dictionaries repeated EncodedData dictionaries = 3;

-  // [mandatory] Serialized Arrow Record Batch EncodedData record_batch = 4;
+  // [mandatory] Serialized Arrow Record Batch
+  // For a description of the Arrow IPC format see: https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc bytes record = 4;

   // [mandatory]
   CompressionMethod compression = 5;
 }